Meet the Founders

 His work is what makes Emote remember important context, separate people and patterns correctly, respond in real time, and keep improving from user feedback.
 He turns emotionally messy product problems into production systems users can rely on.

-Master's in Statistics and Machine Learning, Linköping University, Sweden.
+Master's in Statistics & Machine Learning, Linköping University, Sweden.
 B.Tech in Computer Science, SRM IST Chennai.

 Previously: AI systems, document intelligence, and 5G cloud infrastructure in Sweden and India.